World of WarCraft

 Sales

-In May 2007 Blizzard announced the availability of World of Warcraft VISA credit cards from the First National Bank of Omaha.
-There are 13 different types of cards like Alliance Draenei or Horde Blood Elf.
-Aside from the art work, there are other bonuses such as a free month of subscription time with first use and game time at the rate of 1% of every dollar in qualifying purchases.
+In May 2007, Blizzard announced the availability of World of WarCraft Visa credit cards from the First National Bank of Omaha.
+There were 13 different types of cards like Alliance Draenei or Horde Blood Elf (introduced in The Burning Crusade expansion).
+Aside from the artwork, there are other bonuses such as a free month of subscription time with first use and game time at the rate of 1% of every dollar in qualifying purchases.

 Awards